High school instructions

 Customizing courses

-From the Curriculum page, you can reschedule course components, remove them entirely, or add your own.
+From the Materials page, you can reschedule course components, remove them entirely, or add your own.
 If you choose to remove a core reading or other assignment, we recommend that you complete a similar alternative assignment in its place in order to preserve the total credit hour value of the course.
 This may either be one of the optional readings listed in your curriculum page, or one that you add yourself using the "Add Item" link at the bottom of the curriculum page course component list.

 To facilitate substitution, we display the number of credit hours for each core and optional component in the course description page.
 This is the estimated number of hours that it will take the average student to complete the reading, video lecture series or other assignment listed.
 Students should spent at least 60 credit hours on a half-credit course, and 120 hours for a full credit course.